UniMath/agda-unimath/src/structured-types/pointed-homotopies.lagda.md

 ### The base point coherence of unpointed homotopies between pointed maps

-The coherence of pointed homotopies asserts that its underlying homotopy preserves the base point, in the sense that the triangle of identifications
+The base point coherence of pointed homotopies asserts that its underlying homotopy preserves the base point, in the sense that the triangle of identifications

 ```text
                       H *